 The type of services offered to patients in Tennessee are extensive.
-Some individuals can receive medications, checkups, or other aid.
+Some individuals can receive medications, checkups, free health insurance plans or other aid.
 Children, seniors, infants, and pregnant women are always a focus.
 There are also free eye exams, basic free dental insurance, and help for disabled people as well as senior citizens who have a low or fixed income.

-CoverKids is a government sponsored healthcare plan for children age 18 and under.
+CoverKids is a government sponsored free healthcare plan for children age 18 and under.
 It is a part of CHIP insurance, which is also Medicaid and TennCare.
-Assistance is also offered for pregnant women.
+Assistance is also offered for pregnant women, even teenagers.
 It is provided as free and fully comprehensive services, and it is even offered for people whose income is too high for TennCare, which is also regular Medicaid.

 A Drug Assistance Program is offered for HIV and AIDs patients, and is referred to as “Ryan White”.
 It will help people pay for and purchase any needed medications.
 A second component can also assist those state residents who have HIV/AIDS by offering help for paying health insurance premiums, co-pays and deductibles that people incur.
 Last, the Ryan White Part B - Medical Services Program can coordinate and provide for procedures directly or indirectly associated with HIV/AIDS and its related illnesses for uninsured, eligible residents.
-800-525-2437
+Phone 800-525-2437

-TDAP, or the Tennessee Telecommunications Devices Access Program, can give devices to persons who have a disability or some form of handicap.
+TDAP, or the Tennessee Telecommunications Devices Access Program, can give free devices to persons who have a disability, senior citizens or some form of handicap.
 The state and this non-profit can distribute items to persons who have a disability.
 The objective is to ensure people can effectively use basic telephone service in the future effectively without the use of an assistive device.
 If you are qualified, then only one assistive device per household will be awarded, and this is technically a loan program.
 Call 800-342-8359

 Some of the guidelines in place include income limits need to be met, the applicant needs to be a single parent (or caregiver), two parent families with minor child, pregnant, or they need to be receiving SSI.
 Beneficiaries have a few different plans to choose from with different fee and coverage structures in place.
-This free health insurance is also for those denied coverage due to pre-existing conditions and who are currently uninsured Learn more on Medicaid by calling 866-311-4287, or find a list of community clinics for the uninsured.
+This free health insurance is also for those denied coverage due to pre-existing conditions and who are currently uninsured Learn more on Medicaid and the TennCare phone number is 866-311-4287, or find a list of community clinics for the uninsured.

 As with most states, Tennessee offers free vaccines for children from uninsured households.
 Aid is offered through community clinics.
 A number of diseases are addressed.
 Call 615-532-8513 for details.